 F. Concrete Finish and Aesthetic Treatment.
 If an aesthetic surface treatment is shown in the plans or Shop Drawings, cast it into the front face of the panels.
 If an aesthetic surface treatment is not required, finish the front face of the panels to a smooth surface.
 Finish the back face of the panels to a uniform surface, free of open pockets of aggregate.
 Ensure that both faces conform to the tolerances specified below.

 G. Panel Dimensions and Tolerances.
-Fabricate the panels with a minimum thickness of 5 ½ inches (140 mm).
+Fabricate the panels with a minimum thickness of 5 ½ inches.
 The minimum thickness does not include the aesthetic surface treatments.
 Use the tolerances in Table 840.05-1.

 Table 840.05-1